henkelmax/dynamic-render-distance/readme.md

 `/renderdistance set <number>` sets the render distance to a fixed value

 `/renderdistance set auto` lets the mod dynamically change the render distance again

+`/renderdistance mspt` shows the average MSPT over the last interval

+`/renderdistance tps` shows the average TPS over the last interval